jeev20/OpenAI-Streamlit-WebApp/readme.md

 I host this app on a raspberrypi 4 which serves as my assistant.

 #### OpenVPN
 By default this implementation will only be accessible on your network where the raspberrypi is connected.
 But that is not good enough.
-To make it accessible anywhere in the world, I use a OpenVPN solution (from my Asus Router) to access this from anywhere in the world.
-This first version was developed during my vacation in India and deployed on a raspberrypi back home in Norway.
+To make it accessible anywhere in the world, I use a OpenVPN solution (from my Asus Router).
+This  This first version was developed during my vacation in India and deployed on a raspberrypi back home in Norway.
 It is pretty cool to have access to your home network anywhere you go!

 #### OpenAI API key as Enviornment variable
 ##### On Linux